Teacher, special education

 Career development

-Promotion to positions such as special duties teachers and assistant principals can be achieved at an early stage, although a current suspension on promotion opportunities is in effect.
+Promotion to positions such as special duties teachers and assistant principals can be achieved at an early stage.
 In addition all teachers can compete for posts as deputy principal or principal.

 Salaries